No products in the cart.

 It’s been almost two years since marijuana was legalized for recreational use in California and the business and legal implications are epic.
 And the economic impact profound.

-For those attorneys who want to move into this space – or those who already serve clients in the cannabis industry – this program will help you navigate the rules, regulations, and legal ramifications of legalized marijuana in California (and federal issues affecting the state’s cannabis industry as well).
+For those who serve clients in the cannabis industry and those attorneys who want to move into this space this program will help you navigate the rules, regulations, and legal ramifications of legalized marijuana in California (and federal issues affecting the state’s cannabis industry as well).

 What do investors need to know?
 What are the restrictions?
 SEC issues?